Table of contents

 4. Assess the capabilities of the workforce today

-There are various ways to evaluate the abilities of your current staff and the gaps that exist, from conducting employee interviews to using specialized tools.
+There are various ways to evaluate the abilities of your current staff.

 Finding the ideal tactic mix that most properly reflects the realities of your workforce should be your aim.